 Wood.
 Wood is a product of trees, and sometimes other plants, used for construction purposes once it has been cut or pressed into timber.
 It is a generic building material and is used in building any type of structure in different climates.
-Wood tends to be very flexible under loads, keeping its strength while bending, and is extremely strong when compressed vertically.
-There are many different types of wood with different properties and some species are better for various uses than others.
-In earlier times, wood was used unprocessed in the form of logs when building large structures.
+Wood tends to be very flexible under dimensional: (qui) su misura dry-stone: (muri) a secco fabric: stoffa framework: struttura gravel: ghiaia lasting: che dura log: ciocco, ceppo lumber: legname da costruzione mechanising saw: sega meccanica mortar: malta di calce reed: canna, giunco soil: terreno straw: paglia tensile architecture: tensostrutture tepee: tenda (dei nativi americani) thatched: di paglia timber: legname unprocessed: non lavorato yurt: tenda circolare

 The trees were cut to the required length, and then moved into place.
-With the invention of mechanizing saws came the mass production of dimensional lumber, which made building quicker and more uniform.
+With the invention of mechanising saws came the mass production of dimensional lumber, which made building quicker and more uniform.

-to bend: piegare, incurvare cable: cavo coolness: frescura dimensional: (qui) su misur dry-stone: (muri) a secco meccanica mortar: malta di calce reed: canna, giunco sand: sabbia soil: terreno straw: paglia tensile architecture:

-fabric: stoffa

-framework: struttura

-gravel: ghiaia

-hardness: durezza

-heat: calore

-lasting: che dura

-load: carico

-log: ciocco, ceppo

-lumber: legname da

-costruzione

-mechanizing saw: sega

-tepee: tenda (dei nativi

-americani) thatched: di paglia timber: legname unprocessed: non tensostrutture lavorato yurt: tenda circolare

-1 N Choose the right option.
+1 Choose the correct option.